TOP secret – 8 ways how I earn money when traveling

 1. Blog and social media

-It depends on where I am but when abroad, most of my income comes from my blog – I’d say around 80% when traveling; while when I am in Slovakia it’s way less than 80%, as I do more of the activities mentioned at the end of the list where I have to be personally present.
+It depends on where I am but when abroad, most of my income comes from my blog – I’d say around 80% when traveling.
+When I am in Slovakia it’s way less than 80%, as I do more of the activities mentioned at the end of the list where I have to be personally present.

 Since 2014 I have published 3 ebooks, altogether approx. 380 pages.
 Two of them are in Slovak (for that part of my audience who can’t speak English and is from my home country) and one is in English.
 Two ebooks are about how to be fit when traveling, some exercise and food tips; and one about my 20 funny travel adventures in 9 countries.
 If any of more than 800 free posts on this blog have ever helped you and you would like to have a laugh rading about my adventures or become healthier, definitely check out my ebooks here and consider buying one.